watthedoodle/rdfs/README.md

 ```

+## Authentication

+For all the HTTP calls we need to pass the token as a custom header value i.e. `x-rdfs-token`.
+This
+will be checked using an authentication middleware in axum.

 ## Test Harness

 Some of the local tests require us to call the worker or master http endpoints, we have a folder called `test-harness` that contains those tests.
 To run the test execute the following: